Chicken Tikka Masala Recipe

 Make Chicken Tikka Masala

-16. When the tikka sauce has cooked well and thickened, pour half cup heavy cream or thickened cream.
+16. Pour ½ to ¾ cup heavy cream or thickened cream.
 Or make your own cashew cream.
 For this, make a fine powder of 30 whole cashews in a grinder, then pour 1/3 cup water and grind to smooth puree.
 You will get ½ cup thick cream similar to thickened cream.
 Pour 2 to 3 tbsps water to the grinder and swirl gently and pour that to the tikka masala.
 If you do not have a powerful grinder, read my tips below.

-17. Add sugar and give a good mix.
+17. Add 1 to 2 teaspoons of sugar and give a good mix.

 18. Let it simmer until thick and aromatic.

 19. Add all of the grilled chicken tikka and 1 tablespoon kasuri methi.
 Make sure your curry has reached a thick and almost serving consistency before you add chicken.
-Taste test and add more salt or sugar if required to balance the flavors.
+Taste test and add more salt, garam masala or sugar if required to balance the flavors.

 20. Mix and cook covered, until the chicken is soft and tender.
 This takes only 2 to 3 mins.